wmhall/foofactors/README.md

 #> ..         ...       ...   ...     ...      ...       ...
 ```

-Finally, if you target a group of variables and some of them are not factors, `die_factors` will only convert the variable that are factors to character variables and will provide a friendly message indicating that some of the variable were not modified because they are not factors.
+Finally, if you target a group of variables and some of the variables are not factors, `die_factors` will only convert the variable that are factors to character variables and will provide a friendly message indicating that some of the variable were not modified because they are not factors.

 ``` r
 tbl_df(gapminder)